 Chapter 5: Popular Struggles and Movements

-The chapter starts with a discussion of how struggles around conflicting demands and pressures shape democracy.
+Fifth chapter starts with a discussion of how struggles around conflicting demands and pressures shape democracy.
 This helps students lead to an analysis on how an ordinary citizen can play a role in democracy.
 Further, the chapter discusses the indirect ways of influencing politics, through pressure groups and movements.

-Chapter 6: Political Parties
+Chapter 6: Political Parties – Term II

 This chapter will provide the answers to the questions related to Political Parties, such as why we do need political parties and how many parties we should have?
 The chapter describes the major national and state parties in India.
 Further, it explains the challenges that political parties face.
 The chapter ends by describing the efforts and suggestions to reform political parties and its leaders in India.

-Chapter 7: Outcomes of Democracy
+Chapter 7: Outcomes of Democracy – Term II

-The chapter begins by stating the ways through which we can assess the outcomes of democracy.
+Chapter 7 begins by stating the ways through which we can assess the outcomes of democracy.
 Then it describes the expected and actual outcomes of democracy in various respects: quality of government, economic well-being, inequality, social differences, conflicts and finally freedom and dignity.

 Chapter 8: Challenges to Democracy

 The chapter addresses the fundamental questions of democratic politics such as